iemio/talentflow/README.md

 -   URL as single source of truth for navigation state
 -   Natural data flow with React Router patterns
 -   Easy to debug and test

+## Login Instructions

+No login credentials are required to explore the app.
+Simply click the `“Try Demo Account”` button on the landing page to instantly access the full demo environment.

+> Note: This feature is designed for evaluation — it bypasses authentication and takes you directly to the dashboard (/dashboard/overview).

 ### Key Technical Decisions